Semi-local string comparison: algorithmic techniques and applications

 \begin{example} \figref{f-comp} illustrates the proof of \thref{th-comp-mmult-comp} as follows.
-Decomposition of the seaweed braid corresponding to matrix $P_{a'',b}$ into blocks is shown in \sfigref{f-comp-pab} by thin dotted lines. \sfigref{f-comp-pbbb} shows the blocks of $P_{a'',b}$ in ``staggered'' form.
-Clearly, the whole seaweed braid for $P_{a,b}$ can be obtained from $P_{a',b}$ by successive composition with staggered block subbraids of $P_{a'',b}$, block-by-block. \sfigref{f-comp-pc} shows the resulting seaweed braid for the composition matrix $P_{a,b}$. \end{example}
+Decomposition of the seaweed braid corresponding to matrix $\rP_{a'',b}$ into blocks is shown in \sfigref{f-comp-pab} by thin dotted lines.
+Clearly, the whole seaweed braid for $\rP_{a,b}$ can be obtained from $\rP_{a',b}$ by successive multiplication with staggered block subbraids of $\rP_{a'',b}$, block-by-block. \sfigref{f-comp-pc} shows the resulting seaweed braid for the product matrix $\rP_{a,b}$. \end{example}

-\threfs{th-comp-mmult}, \ref{th-comp-mmult-comp} give a divide-and-conquer solution to the string-substring and substring-string LCS problems, which we formulate as follows. \begin{corollary} Given the nonzeros of matrices $P\ssub_{a',b}$, $P\ssub_{a'',b}$, it is possible to compute the nonzeros of matrix $P\ssub_{a,b}$ in time $O\bigpa{n \log n^*}$.
-Symmetrically, given the nonzeros of matrices $P\subs_{a,b'}$, $P\subs_{a,b''}$, it is possible to compute the nonzeros of matrix $P\subs_{a,b}$ in time $O\bigpa{m \log m^*}$. \end{corollary} \begin{proof} The first claim is directly by \threfs{th-comp-mmult}, \ref{th-comp-mmult-comp}.
-The symmetric claim follows by \lmref{lm-switch}. \end{proof}

-Similarly, we obtain a divide-and-conquer solution to both symmetric versions of the three-way semi-local LCS problem. \begin{corollary} Given the nonzeros of matrices